dataform-co/dataform/content/docs/dataform-web/guides/environments.md

 }
 ```

-This `staging` environment runs the code (and schedules) on a particular commit sha.
+This `staging` environment runs the code (and schedules) at the `67bed6bd4205ce97fa0284086ed70e5bc7f6dd75` Git commit SHA.
 It also overrides the values of
 `defaultDatabase` to isolate `staging` schedule runs from those in other environments.

-Note that Dataform uses the `environments.json` file on your `master` branch to determine your project's environments.
-**Any changes to your environments must be pushed to `master` before Dataform will take note of those changes**.
+Note that Dataform uses the `environments.json` file on your `master` branch to determine your project's environments. **Any changes to your environments must be pushed to `master` before Dataform will take note of those changes**.

 <div className="bp3-callout bp3-icon-info-sign" markdown="1">
-  If your project has a missing or empty <code>environments.json</code> file, Dataform uses a
-  default environment which runs the code on your <code>master</code> branch with no project
+  If your project has a missing or empty <code>environments.json</code> file, Dataform uses a default environment which runs the code on your <code>master</code> branch with no configuration overrides.
-  configuration overrides.
 </div>

-## Example staging to production using environments
+## Example: manage a production release process using environments

-In these paradigms, changes to the `production` environment are tightly controlled.

-The concept is that a `production` environment holds the current stable version being used, while recent changes are stored in a `staging` environment.
-Once stable, `staging` can be merged in to `production` (which may require a pull request, depending on your project's settings).

-This process has the nice property of requiring that any change to `production` is recorded in an audit trail (i.e. your project's Git commits).

-The easiest way to differentiate staging and production data is by using different databases.
-This is done in the examples by overriding the project config.
-This is however **not valid in Redshift or Snowflake**; see [Config schema overriding](#config-schema-overriding).
+More advanced Dataform projects typically have a tightly-controlled `production` environment.
+All changes to project code go into a `staging` environment which is intentionally kept separate from `production`.
+Once the code in `staging` has been verified to be sufficiently stable, that version of the code is then pushed into the `production` environment.

+Note that, unless you want Dataform to run schedules in `staging`, it may not be a requirement to define an explicit `staging` environment.
+Instead, you could maintain a single `production` environment and simply run all code under development using the project's default settings (as defined in `dataform.json`).

+A clean and simple way to separate staging and production data is to use a different database for each environment.
+However, this is only supported for BigQuery and Snowflake, so we recommend using per-environment schema suffixes for other warehouse types.
+The examples below show how to do both by overriding project configuration settings.

 ### Configuration via commit SHA

-In this configuration:
+In the below example:

 - the `production` environment is locked to a specific Git commit

 - the `staging` environment runs the project's schedules at the latest version of the project's code (as exists on the `master` branch)

+A nice property of this configuration is that any change to the `production` environment leaves an audit trail (by being recorded in your project's Git history).

 ```json
 {